benhur07b/benhur07b.github.io/services/training/bite-sized-qgis.md

 You're a beginner who just wants to learn how to style and create maps?
 Take the Beginner-level Loading & Styling Layers in QGIS course.
 You're an experienced user who wants to learn how to do network analysis in QGIS?
 Take the Intermediate-level Network Analysis course.
 Courses are designed so they can be taken independently of each other.

-**Online class and self-paced options are available.** Online classes are kept small to encourage participation and communication while also ensuring that everyone is given attention. **Both options include a FREE workbook, video materials, and online support.**
+**Online class and self-paced options are available.** Online classes are kept small to encourage participation and communication while also ensuring that everyone is given attention. **Both options include a FREE workbook, video materials, and participation in the mentoring sessions.**

+Included in the bite-sized QGIS courses are the **mentoring sessions** -- 1-2 hour sessions in between courses where participants can ask more questions and clarifications, consult and seek help with the trainer on QGIS and GIS related problems, and apply what they learned in the courses.

 **Official QGIS Certificates are available.** BNHR is [QGIS Certifying Organization](https://changelog.qgis.org/en/qgis/certifyingorganisation/bnhr/).
 For a fee, you can get yourself officially certified with using QGIS.
 This fee is donated back to the QGIS project to help support and maintain it.
 You may opt to get one certificate for all the courses that you take.